MicrosoftDocs/azure-media-services/media-services/latest/encode-concept.md

 To see the most up-to-date presets list, see [built-in presets to be used for encoding videos](/rest/api/media/transforms/createorupdate#encodernamedpreset).

+## Custom presets

+Media Services fully supports customizing all values in presets to meet your specific encoding needs and requirements.

 ### StandardEncoderPreset

 [StandardEncoderPreset](/rest/api/media/transforms/createorupdate#standardencoderpreset) describes settings to be used when encoding the input video with the Standard Encoder.
 Use this preset when customizing Transform presets.